QuiteAFancyEmerald/SEO-Guide-Web-Proxy-Edition/README.md

-# Titanium Network SEO Guide
+# Holy Unblocker & Titanium Network SEO Guide
 ## Competitive Search Engine Optimization is a powerful skillset to learn.

 > **Created By Quite A Fancy Emerald, creator of Holy Unblocker a past popular web service with over 15M+ users monthly and zero sponsors**